luciusmagn/nary-lang/README.md

 }
 ```

-# Example 3: Working with generic functions
+# Example: Working with generic functions

 Generic functions can be used in Rhai, but you'll need to register separate instances for each concrete type: